Seafile Server

 Can I use a VPN on my iPhone’s hotspot?

 Yes.
 You can run a VPN on the iPhone itself so all traffic from the phone and any connected devices go through the VPN.
 You can also run separate VPNs on individual connected devices.
-Why your vpn isnt working with virgin media and how to fix it
+Vpn not working with sky broadband heres the fix: quick, practical fixes for Sky users

 Should I use a VPN on Android hotspots?